moinpinjari/Exploratory_Data_Analysis/README.md

 Insights into competition:
 -Most apps compete with each other in genres
--There should be healthy competition betn these app within play store
+-There should be healthy competition betn these app within play store.